Project Phoenix Rebuilding: End-to-End Backup and Access Architecture

 - Token refresh problems

-The fix was to use a custom Microsoft Entra app registration and tenant-specific auth endpoints.
+The fix was to use a custom Microsoft Entra app registration and tenant-specific authentication endpoints instead of relying on the generic default flow.

 Key settings included: